Sketches

 Memphis is my lifelong home and always my favorite subject.
 I love walking around my neighborhood and watching for new places to paint.
 All of these single sheet watercolors were done on site (the definition of urban sketching).

-These days I do more of my sketching in sketchbooks than on blocks.
-Early on I did more loose leaf sketching so I could use it in shows, but I like the power of having art journals, where I can just fall into places and events years later as I open the pages, and a journal doesn't feel as tight.
-It's only for me, so I'm not trying to be perfect.
-When these images do keep calling me, I'll do paintings or prints from them, or sometimes these days make books.
+These days I do more of my sketching in sketchbooks than on watercolor blocks.
+Early on I did more loose leaf sketching so I could use the paintings in shows, but I like the power of having art journals.
+I just fall into places and events years later as I open the pages.
+Also the sketchbooks are only for me, so I'm not trying to be perfect, and I end up drawing more loosely and playing with styles.
+When these images do stay with me, I'll do paintings or prints from them, or more recently use them to make books.

 Dogs

-My dogs are my muses these days, beginning with Mr. Darcy and continuing with my current guy Henry, a black and white printmaker's dream.
-I even keep a specific sketchbook on the coffee table in easy reach for dog sketches, in case my regular one isn't beside me.
+My dogs are my muses (along with certain trees), beginning with Mr. Darcy and continuing with my current guy Henry, a black and white printmaker's dream.
+I even keep a sketchbook on the coffee table within easy reach specifically for dog sketches, in case my regular one isn't beside me.

 Home sketches